szogyenyid/szogyenyid.github.io/_posts/2023-08-23-local-env-with-tilt.md

 ---
 layout: post
-title: "Building a Robust Local Development Environment with Tilt and Kubernetes: A Comprehensive Guide"
+title: "Building a robust local development environment with Tilt and Kubernetes: a comprehensive example"
 date: 2022-08-23 19:00:00 +0200
 categories:
     - learning